 - Recreational Therapists

 Your earning potential will depend both on your specific concentration and the level of your degree.
 As noted here throughout, earning a certification—which can only be done once you’ve earned a bachelor’s degree—can make a significant difference in your salary prospects.
-The Bureau of Labor Statistics provide information on the earning potential for some of the top jobs in your field:
+The Bureau of Labor Statistics provides information on median annual salaries for some of the top jobs in your field as of 2018:

-Are There Professional Kinesiology Associations or Societies I should join?
+Are There Professional Kinesiology Associations or Societies You Should Join?

 - American Physical Therapy Association (APTA)